 How can these benefit my charity?

 These benefits make this programme very attractive to nonprofits – if these tools are used to their potential they will completely transform the communications and marketing of any organisation for the better.
-Google Apps for Nonprofits provides a cloud-based Apps suite including Gmail, Drive and Calendar which can greatly improve the efficiency of work, particularly in teams.
-Google Docs for example allows groups to collaborate together in real time avoiding the hassle of sending documents between different individuals for revisions.
+G Suite (Google Apps) for Nonprofits provides a cloud-based Apps suite including Gmail, Drive, and Calendar which can greatly improve the efficiency of work, particularly in teams.
+Google Docs, for example, allows groups to collaborate together in real time avoiding the hassle of sending documents between different individuals for revisions.
 The programme will also allow many organisations to reduce their long-term IT costs on spending like servers, allowing the money saved to be put to better use.

 The advertising grant will allow organisations to communicate to new audiences and build on current target groups that their limited budget can sometimes struggle to reach.
 Whilst there are some restrictions placed on the way in which the credit is used, Google Adwords allows for a very targeted approach meaning that specific niche demographics can be reached.

 Google Earth Outreach is an initiative which gives nonprofits the ability to visualise their activities and reach through Google Earth and Maps.
 There are numerous different projects which utilise this fantastic tool such as the HALO trust who use Google Earth to pinpoint and organise the removal of landmines and Japanese relief workers who made use of Google Maps after the earthquake in 2011.
 These features are usually paid for by large businesses so to put them in the creative hands of charities for nothing presents really exciting possibilities.